 - In principle, the capital of Mudarabah in Islamic banking must be provided in the form of cash.
 However, it may be presented in the form of tangible assets, in which case the market value of the assets is the contribution to the Mudarabah capital.
 The valuation of the assets may be conducted by experts or as agreed upon by the contracting parties.

 - Practical application: An Islamic Bank/branch can receive capital from the deposit holders in cash.
-Accordingly, Islamic Bank/branch will become Mudarib and the depositors will become Rabb-ul-Maal, , as it is discussed in course title IBF-512, which is one of the Islamic banking courses in CIFE.
-This certification leads to Islamic banking diploma and mba Islamic banking and finance programs.
+Accordingly, Islamic Bank/branch will become Mudarib and the depositors will become Rabb-ul-Maal, , as it is discussed in course title IBF-512, which is one of the Islamic banking courses offered by AIMS.
+This certification leads to Islamic finance certification and Islamic banking diploma.

 - If the mudarib has committed his own funds with the Mudarabah funds, the Mudarib becomes a partner in respect of this funds and a mudarib in respect of the funds of the capital provider.
 The profit earned on the two commingled funds will be divided proportionately to the amounts of the two funds, in which case the mudarib takes the profit attributable to his own funds, while the remaining profit is to be distributed between the mudarib and the capital provider according to the provisions of the Mudarabah contract.